mabau/pystencils/CONTRIBUTING.md

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature
 ```
-7. Submit a merge request on GitLab.
+7. Submit a Merge Request on GitLab.

 ## Merge Request Guidelines

-Before you submit a merge request, check that it meets these guidelines:
+Before you submit a Merge Request, check that it meets these guidelines:

-1. All functionality which is implemented through this merge request should be covered by unit tests.
+1. All functionality that is implemented through this Merge Request should be covered by unit tests.
 These are implemented in `pystencil_tests`
-2. If the merge request adds functionality, the docs should be updated.
-Put
+2. If the Merge Request adds functionality, the docs should be updated.
+Put your new functionality into a function with a docstring.
-   your new functionality into a function with a docstring.
+3. If you have a maintainer status for `pystencils`, you can merge Merge Requests to the master branch.
+However, every Merge Request needs to be reviewed by another developer.
+Thus it is not allowed to merge Merge Request, which is submitted by oneself.

 ## Tips